alphavr1/Aether-Void-subnautica-/README.md

 Aether Void is my subnautica mod based around going down in to the depth of the void going to diffrent dimentions to find out more to the story

+Currently Planned

+1| Finishing the sub
+2| Adding more facilitys
+3| Making more custom tools
+4| Finishing the Dimentions
+5| Adding custom fabricators for the submarine and items

 Thank you to the people below and there reasons